 Novelist, poet, essay writer, performer, and the list goes, Sandra Cisneros is a prominent writer and famous woman from Chicago, known mostly for her novel The House on Mango Street, which sold over six million copies.
 Being of American and Mexican heritage, Cisneros has dedicated most of her life to activism, founding two non-profit organizations (Macondo Foundation and Alfredo Cisneros del Moral Foundation) that foster emerging writers.
 She’s also the organizer of Los MacArturos, a community activist association.
 We honestly could talk all day about Cisneros achievements, but it wouldn’t be an end since Cisneros hasn’t shown any signs of slowing down.

 Chicago | 1860 – 1935

 Noted as the mother of social work, Jane Addams was a catalyst for world peace.
 She was fiercely dedicated to the uplifting of community, focusing specifically on the care and wellbeing of children, women, and public health.
-A prominent woman with many hats, Addams spent her life as a settlement activist, socialist, author, protestor, community organizer, and more.
+Addams is a woman who changed the world as an activist, socialist, author, protestor, community organizer, and more.
 She was the first American woman to receive the Noble Peace Prize and is widely known for birthing the profession of social work in America.